 Field Trip Guidelines

 Information will be sent home at least 2 weeks prior to the event or trip.
 The information will include any additional behavior and/or academic requirements.
+Field trip requirements include:

 No more than one behavior referral within two weeks prior to the trip and no more than 3 behavior referrals within one month prior to the trip.

 No suspensions within one month prior to the trip.

 Parents will be notified of the cut-off date when trip money will no longer be reimbursed.
 All homework must be made up.
 For any overnight trips, completed homework is due when students return on the next school day.
 Individual considerations may be made, based on student's needs, on a case by case basis.

 Fighting or physical altercation of any type, ESPECIALLY HORSEPLAY, is not allowed.
 Individuals may automatically be suspended from school for up to 5 days and may face possible expulsion from GVSD.

 To access your student's grades: